Captain: Vanasen Kanniah

 Nearest to Pin = £10

-Throughout the season all members will be competing to win the annual ‘Captain’s Cup’ which consists of 9 society events throughout the year.
-Each events points contributes to the Captain’s Cup.
+Throughout the season all members will be competing to win the annual ‘Captain’s Cup’.

-Only the top 6 points scoring events for each member will contribute towards the final Captain’s Cup points.
+Only the top 6 points scoring events for each member contribute towards the final Captain’s Cup standings.

 1st = 20 points